Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "I was to be aided, and by that hand: and aided I was.
 And then later that evening--do you remember Jane?
 Say you remember."

-Positive: Orson Welles has a lot going for him, and he turns in arguably the most underrated performance of Rochester.
-For one thing, he is perhaps the most accurate physical representation of the character.
-He not only has the basic Rochester 'specs' (dark, sparkling eyes, stormy brow, features far from conventionally handsome); he also naturally possesses the character's commanding physical presence.
-Welles speaks and moves with that vigor, informality, and slight self-importance Brontë ascribes to Rochester.
-While parts of his performance (the proposal scene in particular) have the usual melodramatic stylistics of any 40s film, it usually works for the character and the gothic tone of the adaptation as a whole.
-Though the film and performance are dramatic, Welles also produces an incredibly subtle and beautifully-performed leaving scene.
-The gentleness in his voice and expressions in that moment takes my breath away, especially after the power and intensity of his earlier scenes.
+Positive: Orson Welles arguably turns in the most underrated performance of Rochester.
+Not only does he possess the basic Rochester ‘specs’ (dark, sparkling eyes, stormy brow, features far from conventionally handsome); Welles speaks and moves with that vigor, informality, and slight self-importance Brontë ascribes to Rochester.
+While parts of his performance (the proposal scene in particular) have the usual overwrought style of any 40s film, it works for the character and the gothic tone of the adaptation as a whole.
+Amidst the film’s crashing scores and moody mise en scène, Welles even manages to add softness.
+He is most engaging in the film’s quieter, subtler scenes such as the Jane’s departure, or the moment when Rochester catches Jane crying in the hallway.
+The gentleness in his voice and expressions in those scenes is remarkable, especially taken alongside his power and intensity at other points in the film.
 Welles shifts seamlessly from intimidating to tender.
+Misogyny aside, it’s no surprise that he demanded top billing over Joan Fontaine, who played the titular character.
+This film belongs to him.

-Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a modern, more fluid interpretation.
-Due to the cinematic context and constraints of the genre, Welles' portrayal of Rochester might strike younger viewers as outdated, overdone, and lacking in romanticism.
+Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a more modern, fluid interpretation.
+Due to its cinematic context and the constraints of the genre, Welles' portrayal of Rochester might strike younger viewers as outdated or lacking romance.
 And even I, despite all my love for vintage film, would agree.
-Welles does something great within a certain context, but he is not a Rochester that can define the character for all time.
+Welles does something great within his context, but he is not a Rochester that defines the character for all time.

 4. Toby Stephens, Jane Eyre 2006